parv-jain/redis-traffic-monitor/README.md

 # redis-traffic-monitor

+- It tracks all Redis commands being executed in a Kubernetes cluster, without any change in Redis clients.
+It tracks metrics like execution time, response size in bytes, etc.
 - This Node.js repository contains a tool for monitoring Redis traffic using the tcpdump utility and pcap library.
 It provides functionality to track commands executed and the time taken to execute particular commands in a Redis instance, without being dependent on a specific Redis client or server implementation.

 ### Features